🚨 We are the Oldest & Biggest Arena Animation Academy in Haryana. GURGAON'S ONLY ARENA CENTER

 5).
 Add the Glow pass

-Till now, fire flames have perfectly blended with the subject and in the scene.
-But a softness still can be noted.
-Glow pass can be used for this purpose as it will create an illusion that the actor is really trying to push out the light and heat of the fire flames.
-This step can only be done after the previous one as it draws the attention of the audience.
+Till now, fire flames have perfectly blended with the subject and the scene.
+However, a slight softness can still be noticed.
+A glow pass helps enhance the intensity and creates the illusion that the actor is actually being affected by the light and heat of the flames.
+This step works best after proper compositing and lighting adjustments, as it draws the audience’s attention to the realism of the fire interaction.

 6).
 Generate the real behaviour of fire